 Capital’s independent global investment control group monitors compliance with portfolio guidelines

-Our legal and compliance team helps make certain we adhere to regulations in the markets in which we invest.
+Our legal and compliance team provides guidance on the regulations in the markets in which we invest

 The Capital Group companies manage equity assets through three investment groups.
 These groups make investment and proxy voting decisions independently.
 Fixed income investment professionals provide fixed income research and investment management across the Capital organization; however, for securities with equity characteristics, they act solely on behalf of one of the three equity investment groups.